 Now admittedly the slightly yellowish colour of the beech chairs is not quite to our taste, but that doesn’t matter too much, as we’re painting them.

 The first step before painting any old furniture is always to give it a good clean.
-At some point the furniture will have been waxed or polished which will resist the paint if you don’t clean and remove it first.
+The furniture will have been waxed or polished at some point, which will resist the paint if you don’t clean and remove it first.
 We love to use sugar soap for this step.
 It really removes all of the grime and leave a piece of furniture that’s ready to start working on.

 Then, after a quick wipe down to remove any dust from sanding, we could start on the fun part – painting.
 If you prime it, it should really give you a more durable finish, but being rebels as usual, we skipped the step.

 We probably ended up applying about four or five really thin coats of paint.
 I hate seeing brush marks and much prefer a smooth and sleek finish.
 Applying lots of coats of paint really helps minimise any problems.

 To seal the paint and make the finish more durable (remember, we didn’t prime the chairs), we then applied a few coats of varnish.
 The varnish also added a really nice soft sheen.

 That was pretty much it – now we have four fancy new chairs.

 We only have four chairs so far and are on the lookout for 4 more.
 I’m sure we’ll find four more colours for those chairs, too.

 Now I know a lot of people out there are fans of chalk paint, but we admittedly really don’t get it.
 Although we had to sand the chairs before painting them, it still worked out a lot quicker than our previous chalk painting experience.
 The finish is also a lot smoother and more professional looking than we’ve been able to achieve with chalk paint.